Sweat Bee Facts

-Sweat Bee Physical Characteristics
+Sweat Bee Physical Description

-The Sweat Bees does possess a stinger and venom, but rarely sting unless directly threatened.
-However, their venom is extremely mild, and usually only generates discomfort similar to that of a mosquito bite.
+Most varieties of Sweat Bee present a variety of bright colors, often mimicking other bee types.
+However, a few species appear dark in color.
+Some of the brighter colors its displays include vibrant reds, greens, and yellows.
+The Sweat Bee does possess a stinger and venom, but rarely stings unless directly threatened.
+However, its venom ranks as extremely mild, and usually only generates discomfort similar to that of a mosquito bite.

-Sweat Bee Ecology
+Sweat Bee Distribution, Habitat, and Ecology